 The Xiaomi Mi 10T Pro is the latest flagship phone aiming to conquer the growing mid-range, £400-£600, market.

-With stiff competition from the OnePlus 8T, iPhone SE 2, Pixel 5 and Galaxy S20 FE, you may justifiably wonder why you’d opt for the Mi 10T Pro.
+With stiff competition from some of the best Android phones like the OnePlus 8T, iPhone SE 2, Pixel 5 and Galaxy S20 FE, you may justifiably wonder why you’d opt for the Mi 10T Pro.
 But, thanks to a clever trick by Xiaomi, there is one key reason: A variable refresh rate 144Hz screen.
 The display makes it an on paper dream for media consumption and gaming.

 If that sounds tempting, it should.
 This is a key trick that’s until now was limited to the uber expensive Samsung Galaxy Note 20 Ultra.
 Having thoroughly put the Xiaomi Mi 10T Pro through its paces, we can confirm the screen refresh rate is awesome and the device is a stellar value mid-ranger that’ll deliver on most users’ needs.